scrapinghub/web-poet/docs/advanced/fields.rst

 For example, if user only needs ``name`` field in the example above, no additional requests (API calls) will be made.

-Sometimes you might want to cache ``field``, i.e. a method which computes an attribute of the final item.
+Sometimes you might want to cache ``field``, i.e. a property which computes an attribute of the final item.
 In such cases, use ``@field(cached=True)`` decorator instead of ``@field``.